chaoss/wg-dei/README.md

 ### Work To Date

-Between January and December 2018, the CHAOSS D&I Working Group has:
+The CHAOSS D&I Working Group has:

 * established collaboration spaces, including a mailing list, GitHub repository, and weekly calls.
 * defined 7 focus areas, which group metrics.